 - 1 medium sweet red pepper, cut into 1-inch pieces

 - 1 cup chopped green pepper

 - 2 tablespoons butter

 - 1 tablespoon minced chives

 - 2. Place potatoes in a large saucepan; cover with water.
 Bring to a boil.
 Reduce heat; cover and simmer for 15-20 minutes or until tender.
-Meanwhile, remove roast and cut a portion of the meat into cubes, measuring 3 cups; cover and save for another use.
+Meanwhile, remove roast and cut a portion of the meat into cubes, measuring 3 cups; cover and refrigerate for Meat and Potato Soup (recipe on this page) or save for another use.
 Slice the remaining beef and keep warm.

 - 3. Skim fat from cooking juices if necessary; pour into a large saucepan.
 Combine cornstarch and cold water until smooth; stir into cooking juices.
 Bring to a boil; cook and stir for 2 minutes or until thickened.

 - 4. Drain potatoes; mash with Alfredo sauce, butter and pepper.
 Sprinkle with chives.
 Serve with sliced beef and gravy.
 Yield: 4 servings plus leftovers.

 5 ounces cooked beef with mashed potatoes and gravy : 707 calories, 36g fat (15g saturated fat), 144mg cholesterol, 1492mg sodium, 53g carbohydrate (10g sugars, 6g fiber), 42g protein.

 "This has became one of my family's favorite.
 In fact, we are having it for dinner today!"